Todd Platts

 The district, since redrawn and renumbered, encompassed south-central Pennsylvania, including all of York and Adams Counties, and a large portion of Cumberland County.
 York, Hanover, Gettysburg and Carlisle were some of the prominent cities and towns included.
 In January 2012, Platts announced his intention to retire from Congress.

 Early life and education

 Platts was born in York, Pennsylvania, on March 5, 1962.
 He graduated from York Suburban Senior High School in 1980.
 He continued his education locally, graduating summa cum laude with a Bachelor of Science degree in Public Administration from Shippensburg University of Pennsylvania in 1984.
 He then attended Pepperdine University School of Law, and graduated cum laude with a Juris Doctor degree in 1991.
+He is an Episcopalian.

 Pennsylvania House of Representatives

 Platts was first elected to public office in November 1992, to represent the 196th legislative district in the Pennsylvania House of Representatives.
 The election marked the first time that the 196th district was fought on its present boundaries; following the 1990 census, the approved legislative reapportionment plan moved it out of Philadelphia, and into its present boundaries.
 He took office on January 5, 1993, and left on November 30, 2000.